arthurgassner/swissenergy-frontend/docs/modelling.md

 Where can we even start solving this ?

-Young and freshly out-of-college, we could let our excitement win and dive straight into implementing some complex^1 ML-based time-series prediction model.[^2] We would measure our approach through the previously-chosen performance metric -- MAPE -- and would -- let's assume -- end up with a MAPE of 8%.
+Young and freshly out-of-college, we could let our excitement win and dive straight into implementing some complex[^2] ML-based time-series prediction model.
+We'd then measure our approach through the previously-chosen performance metric -- MAPE -- and would -- let's assume -- end up with a MAPE of 8%.

 Amazing !